score-spec/docs/content/en/docs/environment variables/environment-variables-helm.md

 linkTitle: "score-helm"
 weight: 5
 description: >
-    This section describes how to set your environment variables.
+    This section describes how to pass dynamic environment-specific configuration to the Workload during deployment.
 ---

 ## Substitute environment variables

 To substitute environment variables, declare an environment variable in your `score.yaml` file.

-In the following example, the `FRIEND` property declares the following environment variable.
+In the following example, the `FRIEND` property sources its value from the `NAME` property in the `resources` section.

 - `NAME`